Skip to main content

 Open the scene overview

-Select the newly created scene and Open the scene overview.
+Select the newly created scene to open its overview.

 Scene overview interface